Living in Andorra

 The lack of crime may also help to explain that Andorra has one of the highest life expectancy rates in the world.
 Wikipedia puts life expectancy in Andorra at second only to Japan – and for females Andorra is actually first!

 Andorra was the first country in Europe to have every address in the country wired up with fibre-optic broadband internet connections.
 Over 100 free-to-air television channels also come as standard as part of the various packages offered by Andorra Telecom, with the facility to switch easily to the original soundtracks (predominantly in English).
 Additional satellite connections are also widely used by expatriates to watch their favourite programmes from home country broadcasters.

 There are actually three main school systems: the French, the Spanish and the Andorran.
 The first two, although still well-attended, stand witness to the fact that in years past all education was provided by France and Spain, with teachers from each country seconded to Andorra.
 These two systems follow their home-country syllabus in their respective languages and are generally favoured by families originating in those two countries.
 The Andorran system, which started in 1982, along with the first phase of self-government, has proved to be most popular with the international community, with instruction in English featuring from any early age.
-All systems have classes in all four languages (Catalan, French, Spanish and English) and students of the Andorran system appear to be the most comfortable in all those languages.
+All systems have classes in all four languages (Catalan, French, Spanish and English) and students in the Andorran system appear to be the most comfortable in all those languages.
 Not only that, but there is no doubt that the major investment in education goes to the Andorran system and facilities these days are superb.

 There is also a fee-paying International school in the parish of La Massana which draws many of its pupils from expatriate families, with the medium of instruction slanted more towards Spanish and English and there are also schools run by the Catholic church that have a very high reputation for examination results.

 Free kindergarten are also available in every parish, in addition to many privately-run nursery schools.